Grenada

-Grenada is an island country of the West Indies in the eastern Caribbean Sea.
+Grenada is an archipelagic country of the West Indies in the eastern Caribbean Sea.
 The southernmost of the Windward Islands, Grenada is directly south of Saint Vincent and the Grenadines and about 100 mile north of Trinidad and the South American mainland.

-Grenada consists of the island of Grenada itself, two smaller islands, Carriacou and Petite Martinique, and several small islands which lie to the north of the main island and are a part of the Grenadines.
+Grenada consists of the island of Grenada itself, two smaller islands, Carriacou and Petite Martinique, and several small islands that lie to the north of the main island and are a part of the Grenadines.
 Its size is 344 km2, with an estimated population of 114,621 in 2024.
 Its capital is St. George's.
-Grenada is also known as the "Island of Spice" due to its production of nutmeg and mace crops.
+Grenada is also known as the "Island of Spice" due to its production of nutmeg and mace.

-Before the arrival of Europeans in the Americas, Grenada was inhabited by indigenous peoples from South America called Caribs.
+Before the arrival of Europeans in the Americas, Grenada was inhabited by Indigenous peoples from South America called Kalinago.
 Christopher Columbus sighted Grenada in 1498 during his third voyage to the Americas.
-Following several unsuccessful attempts by Europeans to colonise the island, due to resistance from resident Island Caribs, French settlement and colonisation began in 1649 and continued for the next century.
-Between 1669 and 1808, according to the Voyages database, approximately 127,600 enslaved Africans were brought to Grenada by the British and French.
+Following several unsuccessful attempts by Europeans to colonise the island, due to resistance from resident Kalinago people, French settlement and colonisation began in 1649 and continued for the next century.
+Between 1669 and 1808, according to the Voyages database, approximately 127,600 African slaves were brought to Grenada by the British and French.
 On 10 February 1763, Grenada was ceded to the British under the Treaty of Paris.
 British rule continued until 1974 (except for a brief French takeover between 1779 and 1783).
-However, on 3 March 1967, it was granted full autonomy over its internal affairs as an Associated State, and from 1958 to 1962, Grenada was part of the Federation of the West Indies, a short-lived federation of British West Indian colonies.
+From 1958 to 1962, Grenada was part of the Federation of the West Indies, a short-lived federation of British West Indian colonies.
+On 3 March 1967, it was granted full autonomy over its internal affairs as an Associated State.

 Independence was granted on 7 February 1974 under the leadership of Eric Gairy, who became the first prime minister of Grenada as a sovereign state.
 The new country became a member of the Commonwealth of Nations, with Queen Elizabeth II as head of state.
-In March 1979, the Marxist–Leninist New JEWEL Movement overthrew Gairy's government in a bloodless coup d'état and established the People's Revolutionary Government (PRG), headed by Maurice Bishop as prime minister.
-Bishop was later arrested and executed by members of the People's Revolutionary Army (PRA), which was used to justify a U.S.-led invasion in October 1983.
-Since then, the island has returned to a parliamentary representative democracy and has remained politically stable.
-The country is currently headed by King Charles III, King of Grenada and 14 other Commonwealth realms, who is represented by the Governor-General of Grenada.
+In March 1979, the Marxist–Leninist New JEWEL Movement overthrew Gairy's government in a coup and established the People's Revolutionary Government (PRG), a de facto dictatorship headed by Maurice Bishop as prime minister.
+Bishop was later arrested and executed by members of the People's Revolutionary Army (PRA), which was followed by a U.S.-led invasion in October 1983.
+The current head of state is King Charles III, King of Grenada, who is represented by the Governor-General of Grenada.